leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## Agents

 - Version 2 supports multiple agents, and the agent to be run can be chosen *per message*.
 So many agents can intervene in a single chat and they can communicate.
-- you can declare an agent in your plugin subclassing the `BaseAgent` class and registering it via hook `factory_allowed_agents`.
+- you can declare an agent in your plugin subclassing the `Agent` class and registering it via hook `factory_allowed_agents`.
 A minimal agent only needs to implement the `execute` method:
   ```python
   TODO example
   ```